Japanese destroyer Isokaze (1916): Design and description

 The Isokaze-class destroyers were designed as part of the first phase of the Imperial Japanese Navy's Hachi-hachi Kantai, or "Eight-Eight Fleet" program.
 As the high speed battleships and were commissioned in line with the program, escort vessels with equally high speed and blue ocean capabilities were required.
 The Isokaze was a slightly larger and updated version of the previous Umikaze class of destroyers.
 Externally, the design went to a three smokestack profile, with a curved, rather than straight bow.

 Internally, the Isokaze used 3 Parsons steam turbine engines.
 Advances in turbine design and construction permitted more reliable operation than previously with the Umikaze.
 The rated power of 27,000 shp (20,000 kW) gave the vessels a high speed of 34 knots (63 km/h), and a range of 3,360 nautical miles (6,220 km) at 14 knots (26 km/h); however, the engines could not be run continuously at over 7,000 shp (5,200 kW), which still considerably limited performance.

 Armament was increased over the previous classes of destroyers, with four QF 4.7 inch Gun Mk I - IV, pedestal-mounted along the centerline of the vessel, two in front of the smokestacks and two to the stern.
 The number of torpedoes was increased to three launchers, each with a pair of 533 mm torpedoes.
-Anti-aircraft protection was provided by four machine guns.
+Anti-aircraft protection was provided by five machine guns.